Crownmuri/LaMulana2Archipelago/README.md

-# La-Mulana 2 Archipelago v.0.7.1.0
+# La-Mulana 2 Archipelago v.0.7.2.0
 Archipelago mod for La-Mulana 2 using BepInEx.
 Functions as a port of the original **[La-Mulana 2 Randomizer](https://github.com/Coookie93/LaMulana2Randomizer)** by **Coookie93**, with additional features for AP.

-Current version no longer depends on the original patch and can be run by simply placing the zipped files into the La-Mulana 2 Steam folder.
+Current version no longer runs on the original mod and can be run by simply placing the zipped files into the La-Mulana 2 Steam folder.
+**NOTE: If you have played on the original randomizer before, you will need to undo the original mod first:**
+- Revert the Assembly-CSharp.dll to its original version (either through a backup or Steam verification)
+- Remove the Monomod tools from the Managed folder, specifically `MonoMod.Utils.dll`.

 ## Installing La-Mulana 2 Archipelago v.0.7.0.0+
 1. Get the latest release of the AP Mod from https://github.com/Crownmuri/LaMulana2Archipelago/releases
 2. Put the contents of the zip file into your La-Mulana 2 root folder (`..\Steam\steamapps\common\La-Mulana 2`)

 ## Preparing the AP world and AP seed
-1. Download the La-Mulana 2 APWorld and YAML template here: https://github.com/Crownmuri/Archipelago/releases
+1. Download the La-Mulana 2 APWorld and YAML template here: https://github.com/Crownmuri/Archipelago/releases (you may also generate a YAML template with the latest version of AP)
 2. Install it (put it into the `archipelago/custom_worlds` folder)
 3. Customize the YAML template and put it into the `archipelago/Players` folder
 4. Start the Archipelago Server
 5. Launch La-Mulana 2.
 On startup it will load some sprites from certain areas.
-6. On the title screen, **LaMulana2Archipelago** will automatically attempt to connect to `localhost:38281` with slotname `Lumisa` first.
-If the connection fails, you can manually fill in the server, slotname and password in the GUI on the title screen.
+6. On the title screen, manually fill in the server, slotname and password into the AP GUI on the bottom left.
 7. Once you're connected you're good to go!
 8. [Optionally] [Connect the La-Mulana 2 PopTracker pack for auto-tracking](https://github.com/Crownmuri/LaMulana2AP-PopTracker)